 Country Taste Farm: Small famliy farm near Cambridge, Mn.
 It is owned and operated by Peter Clay & Wife since 1983.
 We have 7.4 acres devoted to Vegetables and Fruit crop production.
-We Direct Market the Vegetables with memberships to our CSA and Isanti Farmers Market.
+We Direct Market the Vegetables with memberships to our CSA and on farm sales.
 We produce Asparagus, sweet corn, tomatoes, peppers, carrots, potatoes, onoins, squash, cucumbers, pumpkins,Strawberries, Raspberries and apples.
-We also have 50 acre corn/soybean/hay rotation and 39 acres of wildlife .
+Our Mission is to provide Fresh, Healthy, Fruits and Vegetables all grown on our Farm.

 Monday, June 23, 2014

 The Vegetables are a little slow out side but inside the high tunnels they are coming on well.
 The number of insects this year seem to be less maybe from the cold winter.

 This week in your Box

 Far and away my favorite use for garlic scapes is pesto, either

 straight-up or mixed with herbs like basil and dill.
 Pesto showcases raw scapes